 Relaxed Parks and Scenic Drives

-Meadowlark Botanical Gardens is another good destinations if you have young ones in your Father’s Day group.
-We saw snakes, skinks, frogs, and a giant snapping turtle from the Huntley Meadows boardwalk, and there are giant turtles and koi in the pond at Meadowlark.
+Meadowlark Botanical Gardens is another good destination if you have young ones in your Father’s Day group.
+Kids love to watch the big turtles and koi in the pond at Meadowlark.
 The paths are stroller-friendly, and there are special places for kids to explore.
 Seating areas throughout the gardens offer lovely spots to sit and relax with Dad.

 A scenic drive on the historic Snickersville Turnpike in Loudoun County includes general stores, historic sites, and winery stops along the way.
 Closer to Washington DC, take a scenic drive on Georgetown Pike and the George Washington Memorial Parkway.
-Or combine a fun ferry ride and historic parks on a scenic drive along the Virginia and Maryland border.
+Or take a relaxing drive to small towns and parks on the Virginia Byways in Fairfax County.

 Virginia is home to a thriving craft beer scene, and Virginia beer trails are a perfect way to sample local brews with beer-loving Dads.
 You’ll find delicious brews with amazing views at Dirt Farm Brewing in Bluemont Virginia.
 You can easily combine a Dirt Farm visit with a hike on the Appalachian Trail at Bear’s Den Overlook.